Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 [solution](https://github.com/vitezslav-lindovsky/nsec3walker).

 ```
-$ nsec3walker gov.cz >hashes.txt
+$ nsec3walker nic.cz >hashes.txt
 ```

-In a few seconds we get 639 hashes, after that the tool seems to crunch in vain for a few more minutes without being able to complete the chain.
-Later I got a friendly admin to confirm that we only missed a single hash.
-Neat.
+In a few seconds we get 1044 hashes − the entire NSEC3 chain − along with a csv file mapping them to their available RTYPEs.
+The tool is fairly efficient with network requests allowing even for enumeration of large zones without clashing with rate limiting mechanisms.

 ### Phase 2: Offline Cracking